310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 It’s possible that the artist drew these chapters in a short amount of time, or maybe they didn’t bother to adjust the backgrounds to the new changes…

-We won’t be able to know if either are true without asking them firsthand, but.
+We won’t be able to know if either are true without asking them firsthand, but…

 The things the characters say seem similar to recent interviews, so it’s kinda weird that it’s only the backgrounds that aren’t up-to-date.
 {% endbubble %}

 {% bubble Kanata %}
-ah, you are right. what chiaki said in the manga is exactly the same as what he said in an interview the other day.
+ah, you are right. what chiaki said in the [manga] is exactly the same as what he said in an [interview] the other day.

-the artist really is doing their research.
+the artist really is doing their [research].

-if that is true, then they would try to be much more precise, and make sure their story was accurate to the current reality, wouldn’t they?
+if that is true, then they would try to be much more precise, and make sure their [story] was accurate to the current reality, wouldn’t they?

-yet, the characters are bizarre.
+yet, the [characters] are written in a bizarre way.
 {% endbubble %}

 {% bubble Keito %}